one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Deploying-Azure-Infrastructure-and-AD-DS.md

-# Lab 3: Deploying Azure Infrastructure, Azure AD, and AD DS
+# Lab 3: Deploying Azure Infrastructure

-In this exercise you will leverage a custom Azure Resource Manager (ARM) template to deploy the required Active Directory Domain Services infrastructure for WVD.
+In this exercise you will leverage a custom Azure Resource Manager (ARM) template to deploy the required Active Directory Domain Services infrastructure for Windows Virtual Desktop.

 ## Exercise 1 - Install Azure Active Directory

 1. In the Azure Portal, click **Microsoft Azure** and then **+Create a resource**.
 Select **Identity** and then **Azure Active Directory**.
-2. Enter the following on the **Create directory tab**:
+2. Enter the following on the **Create directory** tab:
     * Organization name: **WVD Lab**
     * Initial domain name: `<yourinitials>`WVDLab
     * Hit **Tab**.